saveman71/saveman71.github.io/about.md

 This is my personal website.
 Here I will occasionally post my findings, tips and tricks and more generally share my perspectives regarding the software I build and use within my freelance activities and others.

-I'm currently a Lead Software Engineer at [La Belle Assiette](https://labelleassiette.fr), a private chef company that edits its own premium booking website (think AirBnB for private chefs).
+I'm currently working as a Full-Stack Software Engineer and available for hire.

-I'm currently located in Paris, France.
+I'm currently located in Paris, France but I usually work fully remote.

 You can also find me on social networks: